raspberrypi/documentation/configuration/external-storage.md

     ```
     lsof /mnt/PIHDD
     ```
-   where, `PIHDD` is the mount point name.
+   where `PIHDD` is the mount point name.
 3. Manually close all the programs that are using the mount point.
 4. Unmount the HDD.
 Run the following command: